 This guide helps a workshop understand the problem, the right user profile, the business reason, what to compare, and what M&H Group should confirm.

-Best for wheel repair centers, bodyshops, dealerships, and workshops that want a repeatable wheel refinishing offer.
+Best for wheel repair centers, bodyshops, dealerships, and in-house wheel refurbishment teams that want repeatable primer, colour, clear-coat, and finishing quality.

 What to ask M&H Group

-Ask M&H Group to confirm whether the painting machine should be paired with blasting, straightening, Smartwall, booth, IRT curing, or training.
+Ask M&H Group to confirm whether WM600 should be sequenced with wheel blasting, straightening, SM3000 Smartwall, a booth option, IRT curing, operator training, or a phased wheel-repair quote.

 When does automated wheel painting make sense?